 502. CLINICAL CLERKSHIP.
 One-sixth of the third year class is assigned for one-third of a semester.
-An introductory experience in the labor and delivery suite, the postpartum ward, and the prenatal clinic.
-Approximately one-third of the experience will be at the Nashville General Hospital where some experience will be on the gynecological service.
+An introductory experience in inpatient ob-stetrics and gynecology is obtained.
+Approximately one-third of the experience will be at the Nashville General Hospital.
 Drs.
-Noyes, Whitacre, and Staff.
+Bonney and Burrus.

-503. CLINICAL GYNECOLOGY.
-Fourth-year students are assigned to gynecology patients who come to the outpatient department.
-The student assigned to a particular case follows that case as long as is necessary in the gynecology clinic or other appropriate clinics.
-In rotation, students will also be asigned to patients admitted to the Gynecology service; they will work up the patient and assist in the operating room on all cases to which they are assigned.
-Ward rounds are held at intervals by members of the full-time and clinical faculty of the department.
-Dr. Noyes and Staff.
+503. CLINICAL OBSTETRICS AND GYNECOLOGY.
+Fourth-year students are assigned to obstetrics and gynecology patients who come to the outpatient department.
+The student assigned to a particular case follows that case as long as is necessary in the appropriate clinics.
+Drs.
+Bonney, Burrus and Staff.

 521. DEVELOPMENTAL BIOLOGY.
-First and Fourth years.
-A comprehensive, multidisciplinary study in mammalian developmental biology covering gametogenesis, gamete transport, fertilization and implantation, development and functions of the placenta, uterus, parturition and lactation.
-This course is presented as a fundamental aspect of biologic science rather than as a medical specialty.
+First, Second, and Fourth years.
+A comprehensive, multidisciplinary study in mammalian developmental biology covering gametogenesis, gamete transport, fertilization and implantation, development and functions of the placenta, uterus, parturition and lacta-This course is presented as a fundamental aspect of biologic science tion. rather than as a medical specialty.
 Two hours of lecture and two hours of laboratory demonstration per week.
 (Anatomy 521.)
 Four hours per week.
-SPRING, Drs.
-Glasser and DeFeo.
+Spring.
+Drs.
+Glasser, Soupart, and Staff.

 522. OBSTETRICAL AND GYNECOLOGICAL PATHOLOGY.
 Fourth year.
 A series of laboratory exercises in which the gross and microscopic characteristics of the more important obstetrical and gynecological conditions are demonstrated.
 (Pathology 526.)
-Three hours per week; six week units.
+One hour per week.
 FALL & SPRING.
 Drs.
 Parker and Thomison.

 523. PELVIC ANATOMY AND SURGICAL TECHNIQUE.
 Fourth year.
-Dissection of female pelvis from viewpoint of surgical anatomy alternating each week with laboratory surgical procedures emphasizing vascular anastomosis, bowel and urinary tract operations.
+Dis-section of female pelvis from viewpoint of surgical anatomy alternating each week with laboratory surgical procedures emphasizing vascular anastomosis, bowel and urinary tract operations.
 Three hours per week; six week units.
 FALL & SPRING.
 Drs.
 Bonney and Burrus.

 541. OBSTETRICAL CLINIC.
 Fourth year.
 All obstetrical patients are seen in this clinic.
 Includes initial work-up, management, and postpartum check-ups.
 Ordinarily, all new patients have a student work-up which is checked by the house officer or consultant.
 Three hours per week; six week units.
+Staff.

 542. GYNECOLOGICAL CLINIC.
 Fourth year.
 All gynecological patients are seen in this clinic.
 Includes initial work-up and management.
 Ordinarily, all new patients have a student work-up which is checked by the house officer or consultant.
 Three hours per week; six week units.
+Staff.

 543. OBSTETRICAL AND GYNECOLOGICAL SPECIALTY CLINICS.
 Fourth year.
 Experience in the following specialty clinics is available to the student: Endocrine and Infertility, Tumor, Dystocia and Contraceptive.
 Three hours per week; six week units.
-Dr. Noyes and Staff.
+Staff.

 561. CLERKSHIP IN OBSTETRICS AND GYNECOLOGY.
 Fourth year.
 Clinical clerkship in Obstetrics-Gynecology at Vanderbilt University Hospital or Nashville General Hospital.
 Inpatient and outpatient services on both obstetrics and gynecology, night call on rotational basis.
 Weekly clinical and pathology conferences.
 Full time; six week units.
 Drs.
-Noyes, Whitacre and Burrus.
+Burrus, Whitacre and Staff.